The Justice (newspaper): Digital era The Justice began releasing content on its website in 2001. In 2003, publication of the newspaper was delayed after an issue contained a racist remark. The sports writer who wrote the piece containing the remark, four members of the editorial board, and the editor in chief subsequently resigned, and The Justice published an editorial claiming that the editors resigned under duress.

-In a report published in October 2013, the Justice detailed how cuts to the school's Ph.D. programs had resulted in a decrease in the number of enrolled students and teaching fellows.
-The article's author, news editor Marissa Ditkowsky, subsequently received the American Association of University Professors’ 2014 award for Excellence in Student Coverage of Higher Education.
-Ditkowsky told the AAUP, “This trend is one that is occurring not only at Brandeis but also nationally.
-Cutting doctoral students is affecting universities that are interested in maintaining funds for other purposes and are concerned more about the business model than the educational process.”
+In a report published in October 2013, The Justice detailed how cuts to the school's Ph.D. programs had resulted in a decrease in the number of enrolled students and teaching fellows.
+The article's author, news editor Marissa Ditkowsky, subsequently received the 2014 award for Excellence in Student Coverage of Higher Education from the American Association of University Professors (AAUP).
+Ditkowsky told the AAUP, "This trend is one that is occurring not only at Brandeis but also nationally.
+Cutting doctoral students is affecting universities that are interested in maintaining funds for other purposes and are concerned more about the business model than the educational process."